DrafaKiller/SwipeWidget-flutter/README.md

 ## Features

 * Your widget will be draggable with a smooth animation.
-* When dragging to the sides and let go, if the widget is passed a certain threshold it will swipe away.
+* When dragging to the sides and releasing, the widget will swipe away if it passes a certain threshold.
 * You can set actions for swipe, left and right, and to when the distance changes.
+* You can customize how it reacts when dragged, parameters are available when creating the widget.

 ## Getting started